teamstarter/graphql-node-jobs/README.md

 - How it works

-NGJ (node-graphql-jobs) is available as:
+NGJ (graphql-node-jobs) is available as:

 - A standalone nodejs application
 - A schema plugable to your Apollo server Schema